3D Anderson localization of light in disordered systems of dielectric particles: Numerical model

-The $kl^* \lesssim 1$ criterion unconditionally requires dense packing of scatterers.
+The Ioffe-Regel criterion unconditionally requires dense packing of scatterers.
 Maximally random jammed packings of regular constituents, like spheres and regular polyhedra, always form hyper-uniform structures regardless of the packing algorithm \cite{Torquato2003}.
 This kind of discrete media packed near their corresponding maxima have a reduced degree of disorder which influences their transmission properties (e.g., \cite{Cheron_etal2022, Grynko2020} ).
 The problem can be solved by considering scatterers with random irregular shapes.
-Observation of AL in 3D layers of PEC spheres and its absence in the dielectric equivalent structures \cite{Yamilov_etal2022} provides us with an additional motivation to consider the case of irregular constituents.

-Here, we simulate light transmission by mono-disperse layers with up to 20000 particles and use Gaussian random field shapes as constituents \cite{Grynko2020, Grynko_chapter_2022, Grynko2018}.
-The \textit{Bullet} physics engine \cite{coumans2021} is applied to numerically pack them in systems with volume fractions up to $\rho=0.5$.

-The constituent particle size is determined by the goal of satisfying the $kl^* \lesssim 1$ criterion.
-The scale of free-space voids in a mono-disperse system becomes comparable to the particle size at large volume fractions.
-We take the particle size $X_r = kr = 1.1$, where $r$ is the radius of the circumscribing sphere.
-In densely packed samples of compact irregular shapes their circumscribing spheres overlap making the distances between neighbour particles sufficiently small.
+Therefore, we use sets of particles created with a self-developed shape generator based on the Gaussian random field (GRF) approach \cite{Grynko2018, Grynko2020, Grynko_chapter_2022}.
+For generation of the particulate samples with different dimensions and controlled filling fractions we use the \textit{Bullet} Physics engine \cite{coumans2021}.
+This is an open-source C++ library that can be also used as an add-on in the Blender software.
+It allows simulation of dynamics and collision of multiple arbitrary 3D shapes in time domain.
+Thus, simulating natural powder mechanics samples with realistic topologies can be created.
+For sparse distributions of the pre-generated random irregular shapes we simulated their free fall on a substrate in a closed volume.
+3D models of the generated layers were then used for tetrahedral mesh generation.
+The highest refractive index of the non-absorbing dielectric material was $n=3.0$ and the spatial resolution in the corresponding regions was $\sim15$ tetrahedral cells per central wavelength of the incident pulse.
+The nodal expansion order in the DGTD numerical scheme was $N=3$.
+All the DGTD simulations were done on the HPC cluster Noctua 2 of Paderborn University using up to 30 cluster nodes per simulation.